phalcon-orphanage/docs/en/api/Phalcon_Http_Request_File.rst

+public *string*  **getType** ()

+Returns the mime type reported by the browser

 public *boolean*  **moveTo** (*string* $destination)

-Move the temporary file to a destination whithin the application
+Move the temporary file to a destination within the application